PowerYingMu/Sensor_Fusion_and_Object_Tracking/writeup.md

 ### 3. Which challenges will a sensor fusion system face in real-life scenarios?
 Did you see any of these challenges in the project?
 As stated in the challenge section, in the real-world scenarios, precisely handle all measurements and tracks will be challenging.
 Careful selection of the gating thresholld is critical.

+In the real-world, weahter conditions will be another challenges to sensor fusion, like extreme weathers (heaving snow/rain).

 ### 4. Can you think of ways to improve your tracking results in the future?

+1. Use nonlinear motion model
+2. Adding more sensors, like surrounding view cameras, which can be used for 360 fusion to capture all targets near the car.